syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/JetBrains/download-and-installation.md

 layout: post
 title: Download and Installation | DocumentViewer | Syncfusion
 description: How to download the Document Viewer Plugin from the JetBrains marketplace site and from the plugins View tab.
-platform: Plugin
+platform: extension
-control: Syncfusion Plugins
+control: Syncfusion Extensions
 documentation: ug
 ---